department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/programs/long-term-services.md

 ### Can I get vocational counseling and training for new skills through VR&amp;E?

-You may be eligible for these benefits if you’re a Servicemember or Veteran with a service-connected disability, and you meet all of the requirements listed below.
+You may be eligible for these benefits if you’re a service member or Veteran with a service-connected disability, and you meet all of the requirements listed below.

 **All of these must be true:**